-The North East Partnership SCITT programme will create the next generation of outstanding physical education teachers who can inspire and motivate young people to foster a love for physical activity and sport and thus achieve their full potential – in sport and in life.
+The North East Partnership SCITT will create the next generation of outstanding teachers who can inspire and motivate young people to foster a love of learning and use physical education and sport to help achieve their full potential – in sport and in life.
 Highly effective partnerships and innovative teaching and learning are at the heart of all we do.

 If you are looking to pursue a career in secondary physical education teaching or primary education with a physical education specialism then look no further than training with the well-established North East Partnership SCITT (our secondary course was previously known as the Northumbria University PGCE).